cjtrowbridge/our-space-wiki/README.md

 # our-space-wiki
-A simple description of the our-space project's methods and goals.
+A description of the our-space project's methods and goals.